Skip to main content

 AspectDirect ModeBackend Mode (own transport)

-NetworkClient SDK connects to Motion Server directly.Your app relays messages from the Spatius Server SDK.
+NetworkClient SDK connects to Motion Server directly.Your app relays payloads from the Server SDK.

 Message decodingHandled internally.Handled internally (same).